mpenet/casyn/README.md

 Contributions and suggestions are welcome.

-See clj-hector or some of the very mature java clients available if you need a production ready library.
+See clj-hector or some of the very mature java clients available if you need a production ready library right now.

 ## Usage